txusti/Open-Nuki-Fob/README.md

 ## Hardware
 I used a ST Link v2 to flash the firmware to the NRF52832.
 For the fob, I use cheap NRF52832 based BLE Beacons by Radioland China, which already come with a battery slot, button, led and keychain case.
 The build directory contains a prebuilt hex file that you can flash on the afformentioned Beacon.

+## Contributions
+- @pohlond: Fix to work with Nuki V3